PART ONE: What is a Kanban board & why should I use one in my cannabis operation?

 - Done: Finally, when in a Completed state the due date represents when the work was completed.
 Again signalling to various people within the organization that activities for this team have been completed and activities for other teams can start.

-Using Kanban software you can trigger alerts of different departments and create better visibility across the organization.
+Using Kanban board software you can trigger alerts of different departments within your cannabis operation and create better visibility across the organization.

-Three Kanban tools you could use to optimize processes in your facility
+Three Kanban tools you could use to optimize processes in your cannabis facility

-As previously mentioned, at ES our software developers have used the agile approach to project management - and Kanban boards - for many years, so we thought it might be useful to recommend a couple of the tools that we’ve used and liked:
+As previously mentioned, at Elevated Signals our software developers have used the agile approach to project management - and Kanban boards - for many years, so we thought it might be useful to recommend a couple of the tools that we’ve used and liked: